youssefa111/Irvine_application/README.md

 - Registration and Login
 - Add an issue
 - Add news
-- Searh for Category of an issue
+- Search for Category of an issue
 - Share posts with others
 - Interact with posts
 - Chat with other users on the post